mindscan-de/FuriousIron-HFB/README.md

 not, but I'm not bothered enough to figure that out.
 Essentially this is a way which I came up with, to implement a test for "doesn't contain".

-Bloom-Filters answer the question whether a value is not included.
+Bloom-filters answer the question whether a value is not included.
 But can't answer a sure yes.
 Each yes is either a sure yes or a false positive.
 But a no is always a no. Anyhow when implementing a search engine, the scenario basically is to drop potential documents which do not contain one or more search terms, which we are specifically looking for.